Calvinverse/calvinverse.docs/src/documentation/getting-started.md

 Once the supporting services have been deployed then the build resources can be deployed.

-* Deploy once instance of the Jenkins controller by deploying an instance of the [resource.build.master](https://github.com/Calvinverse/resource.build.master) resource.
+* Deploy one instance of the Jenkins controller by deploying an instance of the [resource.build.master](https://github.com/Calvinverse/resource.build.master) resource.
 Once the instance is running the Jenkins service will start and can be reached by browsing to `http://<PROXY_IP_ADDRESS>/builds`